Johnson & Johnson Ovarian Cancer Lawsuit Update 2026

 When talcum powder is used around the genitals, it doesn’t always stay on the surface.
 It can actually travel up through the vagina, into the fallopian tubes, and reach the ovaries.
 Once there, it may cause irritation and long-term inflammation, conditions that can trigger the development of ovarian cancer cells.

-Talc has been marketed for years as a way to feel “fresh,” and many women used it daily without thinking twice.
-Some applied it directly, while others used it on sanitary pads, diaphragms, or even condoms—never suspecting it could be doing real harm.
+Talc has been marketed for years to feel “fresh,” and many women used it daily without thinking twice.
+Some applied it directly, while others used it on sanitary pads, diaphragms, or even condoms, never suspecting it could be doing real harm.

 Johnson & Johnson Ovarian Cancer Lawsuits